-EX PARTE CONTACT WITH FORMER EMPLOYEES OF A REPRESENTED PARTY - In representing a client, a lawyer may ethically communicate, ex parte, with an unrepresented individual that was formerly employed by a represented party.
-Neither the text nor the comments to Rule 4.2 prohibits such contacts; however, other professional rules of conduct proscribe the attorney's conduct in dealing with unrepresented individuals
+EX PARTE CONTACT WITH FORMER EMPLOYEES OF A REPRESENTED PARTY – In representing a client, a lawyer may ethically communicate, ex parte, with an unrepresented individual that was formerly employed by a represented party.
+Neither the text nor the comments to Rule 4.2 prohibits such contacts; however, other professional rules of conduct proscribe the attorney’s conduct in dealing with unrepresented individuals.

 At the Spring, 1992, meeting of the Board of Bar Commissioners Ethics Opinion Nos.
 189 and 192 (previously adopted and published as Formal Interpretive Opinions in The Mississippi Lawyer? were withdrawn.
 An ad hoc committee of three was formed and charged to recommend to the Ethics Committee reconsideration of the opinions.
-The opinions arose in the context of whether Rule 4.2 prohibited ex parse contacts by an attorney with a former employee of a corporate "party" known to be represented by counsel.
+The opinions arose in the context of whether Rule 4.2 prohibited ex parte contacts by an attorney with a former employee of a corporate "party" known to be represented by counsel.
 According to the Working Draft Committee Report on the matter, the members of the committee discovered two distinctly polar views between which lay variations of both.
 At one end is the view that there is an ethical prohibition of any contact with any former employee of a party represented by counsel, no matter the level of authority of the former employee or the former employee' s involvement in the subject matter in litigation.
 At the other end is the view that Rule 4.2 of the Rules of Professional Conduct does not prohibit such contact.
-Although the ad hoc committee did not report a consensus view, it, significantly, recognized that a blanket prohibition on ex parse contact was not justified by the Rule, reason, or prior decisions.
+Although the ad hoc committee did not report a consensus view, it, significantly, recognized that a blanket prohibition on ex parte contact was not justified by the Rule, reason, or prior decisions.

-In Opinion No. 189 the issue of whether ex parse contacts with former employees would be permissible in all instances was not reached as it was unnecessary to resolve the issue presented by the request.
+In Opinion No. 189 the issue of whether ex parte contacts with former employees would be permissible in all instances was not reached as it was unnecessary to resolve the issue presented by the request.
 Under the factual scenario presented, the low-level former employee could be interviewed since they would not have fit within the proscriptions of the comment of Rule 4.2 even while employed.
 The Opinion did note that other rules, Rules 4.1, 4.3, and 4.4, would govern the manner in which such ex parse interview would be conducted.

-In Opinion No. 192, rendered less than three months after Opinion No. 189, it was opined that it was improper, under Rule 4.2, for a lawyer to conduct an ex parse interview of a former employee of a represented party if the former employee's actions could be imputed to the corporation for the purposes of civil liability or whose statements might constitute an admission on the part of the corporation.
+In Opinion No. 192, rendered less than three months after Opinion No. 189, it was opined that it was improper, under Rule 4.2, for a lawyer to conduct an ex parte interview of a former employee of a represented party if the former employee's actions could be imputed to the corporation for the purposes of civil liability or whose statements might constitute an admission on the part of the corporation.
 This conclusion was reached, in part, because the former employee possessed testimony that could either exonerate or implicate his former employer.

 Although not withdrawn and not addressed by the ad hoc committee, Ethics Opinion No. 141 allows a lawyer representing a personal injury claimant to communicate with an unrepresented party concerning the facts of the claim and the availability of liability coverage.
 The Opinion noted that Rule 4.2 was inapplicable to the situation presented because, at the time of the contact, the adverse party was not actually represented by a lawyer in the matter.